g4m3rm1k3/tuts/tutorials/docs/CLAUD2.md

 ---

-## Stage 7 Complete - Full Version Control!
+## Stage 7 Complete - Full Version Control

 ### What You Built